Our Occupational Therapists

 Jennifer Siwoski

-Jennifer Siwoski is a registered Occupational Therapist with the College of Occupational Therapists of British Columbia (CAOT-BC), a member of the Canadian Association of Occupational Therapists (CAOT) and the CAOT-BC Mental Health and Substance Use Practice Network.
+Jennifer Siwoski is a registered Occupational Therapist with the College of Health and Care Professionals of BC, a member of the Canadian Association of Occupational Therapists (CAOT) and the CAOT-BC Mental Health and Substance Use Practice Network.
 After completing her Master of Occupational Therapy from the University of British Columbia, Jennifer began her work in the community providing services for clients with a variety of needs, including chronic pain, mental health, cognitive concerns, and wheelchair seating, predominantly for clients following motor vehicle injuries.
 Afterwards, Jennifer began to specialize in mental health treatment, working with individuals with trauma-related disorders at the Vancouver Pain Clinic on a multi-disciplinary team, eventually becoming the Team Lead for mental health services.
 She has clinical experience working with mood and anxiety related disorders and substance use disorders.
 Jennifer has continued to pursue professional development training in Prolonged Exposure Therapy, Acceptance and Commitment Therapy for Trauma, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Mindfulness and Relaxation training.
 She is committed to evidence based treatment, previously having worked in research at GF Strong Rehabilitation Centre focusing on assistive technology for older adults and those with spinal cord injuries, and separately within the Hearing Voices Groups (HVG) community in British Columbia.
 Jennifer is dedicated to providing client focused, compassionate care, and helping people pursue what is meaningful to them.
 Outside of work, Jennifer enjoys travelling, hiking, working on her photography, and exploring new restaurants.

 Currently on maternity leave.